This program is eligible for the MnSCU Two-Year Occupational Grant Pilot Program. Click HERE for more information

 Land Surveying/Civil Engineering AAS Degree (70 Credits)

 The Land Surveying/Civil Engineering Technology Program prepares individuals for employment as engineering/surveying technicians.
 Students learn surveying and drafting techniques, along with design and construction practices pertaining to sewer, water, streets, roads, and land surveying.
-Students are introduced to modern surveying equipment (including GPS, Total Station, Robotic Total Station); computer applications; computer aided drafting and design using Advanced Autodesk Civil 3D software; and surveying methods.
+Students are introduced to modern surveying equipment; computer applications; computer aided drafting and design, and surveying methods.

 Technicians must be able to work with other professional people, as well as the general public on a day-to-day basis.
 Working conditions for technicians may involve a variety of indoor and/or outdoor settings.
 Problem solving and critical thinking skills are essential to this profession.

-** Students who have earned a grade of "C" or better, in all technical classes, as well as an overall GPA of 2.0 or better will have satisfied the program requirements for a diploma or AAS degree.
+Degree Specific Program Requirements: Students who have earned a grade of "C" or better, in all technical classes, as well as an overall GPA of 2.0 or better will have satisfied the program requirements for the AAS degree.

 Technicians may be employed by state, county and city governmental agencies, contractors, private engineering or land surveying firms in a wide range of starting positions.
-Civil Engineering desgin, boundary surveying, computer application, testing of materials, construction surveying and inspection, estimating and general design work are just a few examples of career possibilities.
-This program is articulated with several state universities in the areas of land surveying and construction management.
+Civil Engineering design, boundary surveying, computer application, testing of materials, construction surveying and inspection, estimating and general design work are just a few examples of career possibilities.

 |Suggested Technical Studies Semester I|